DeltaFoxtMike/DeltaFoxtMike/README.md

 ## Quick facts 💣

-🔤 I have an very good level of English (I have to talk about my projects at international events, I have no choice!), this year I plan to achieve B2.
+🔤 I have an very good level of English (I have to talk about my projects at international events, I have no choice!).

 🔫 I would love to work on a [Military Project](https://it.wikipedia.org/wiki/AgustaWestland_AW129), they have that unique vibe...